notBears/fcc-challenges/README.md

 ## FCC Projects

-Copy this table as needed to make a separate table for each team member for recording blog posts
+Copy this table as needed to make a separate table for each team member for recording.

 | Complete | Blog Post |Project  |
 |----------|---------|----------|